Sterling edges up as Fed policy expectations peg back dollar

 "The moderate wage growth in UK labour market and the disinflationary pressures sustain a longer period of loose monetary policy in the UK," said Peter Rosenstreich, head of market strategy at Swissquote.

-Analysts said the European Commission's proposal to raise Britain's contribution to the EU budget by 2.1 billion euros due to the relative strength of its economy was also likely to cloud sentiment and push up the risk premium for buying the pound.
+Analysts said the European Commission's proposal to raise Britain's contribution to the EU budget by 2.1 billion euros - due to the relative strength of the British economy - was also likely to cloud sentiment and push up the risk premium for buying the pound.

-Prime Minister David Cameron could come under pressure to move towards a more anti-European platform ahead of next year's general election if his party loses a Nov.
-20 by-election called after a lawmaker from Cameron's Conservative party defected to eurosceptic UKIP.
+Prime Minister David Cameron could come under pressure to move towards a more anti-European platform ahead of next year's general election if his party loses a by-election on Nov 20, called following the defection of a lawmaker from Cameron's Conservative Party to the eurosceptic UKIP.
+(Reporting by Anirban Nag; editing by John Stonestreet)

-British government bond prices edged higher, broadly in line with German debt, against a backdrop of weak U.S. and German data and falling share prices.

-Ten-year gilt yields stood 1 basis point down on the day at 2.22 percent at 1442 GMT, after briefly touching a 17-day high early in the day.
-Two-year gilts enjoyed more substantial gains, with yields down 3 basis points at 0.66 percent.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv